 For later stage dementia, pets, painting and massage can prevent restlessness and have a calming effect.
 An uncluttered, well-lit living space will help.

 There are medications available that can help with memory and thinking.
-They will work for a short time only, from 6 months to 2 years.
+They tend to work for a short time only, from 6 months to 2 years.

 Other medications can be prescribed to help with depression, anxiety, agitation or sleeping problems.

-Medication will only be suggested if other treatments have been tried and are not working well.
+Medication for problems with changed behaviour will only be suggested if other treatments have been tried and are not working well.

 Sometimes medication can make dementia symptoms worse.
 Talk to your psychiatrist or treating doctor if you have questions.

 New treatments are being developed all the time.

 A clinical trial is a research study using volunteers to test new medications.
 It is a good way to access the newest drugs and other treatments.